 It is within this context that the Canadian Bill of Rights situates freedom of expression.
 Freedom of expression, as guaranteed in section 2(b) of the Charter, has been interpreted as drawing upon these principles.
-For example, in Irwin Toy the Court indicated that freedom of expression is intricately connected with: (1) a belief that seeking and attaining truth is an inherently good activity; (2) participation in social and political decision making is to be fostered and encouraged; and (3) diversity in forms of individual selffulfilment and human flourishing ought to be cultivated in a tolerant and welcoming environment for the sake of both those who convey meaning and those to whom meaning is conveyed.5 respect for the inherent dignity of the human person, commitment to social justice and equality, accommodation of a wide variety of beliefs, respect for cultural and group identity, and faith in social and political institutions which enhance the participation of individuals and groups in society.7
+For example, in Irwin Toy the Court indicated that freedom of expression is intricately connected with: (1) a belief that seeking and attaining truth is an inherently good activity; (2) participation in social and political decision making is to be fostered and encouraged; and (3) diversity in forms of individual selffulfilment and human flourishing ought to be cultivated in a tolerant and welcoming environment for the sake of both those who convey meaning and those to whom meaning is conveyed.

 Freedom of expression is restricted only by "such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society" (Charter, section 1).
 The characteristics of a free and democratic society are numerous.
 In R v.
-Oakes6 some of these more notable characteristics are described as including:
+Oakes some of these more notable characteristics are described as including: